Conferences and Branches

 We are the the premier International Relations organization at UNC-Chapel Hill

 Carolina International Relations Association (CIRA) is UNC’s leading international affairs club, engaging undergraduates across the university on the global issues of today.
-CIRA is devoted to fostering thought, discussion, and debate on current international issues, stimulating creative and effective responses to them, developing the analytical, communicational, and team building skills of its members and the broader university community.
+CIRA is devoted to fostering critical thought, discussion, and debate on current international issues, stimulating creative and effective responses to them, developing the analytical, communicational, and team building skills of its members and the broader university community.

 We aim to work towards combating those international crises that threaten peace and security, social and economic progress, and fundamental human rights.
 Through our Model United Nations team, campus affairs branch, The Internationalist, general body meetings, campus-wide events, and social opportunities, there are a variety of ways to get involved.